Samurai Warriors 3: Expansions

+Sengoku Musō 3: Mōshōden/Z

-Sengoku Musou 3: Moushouden/ZSengoku Musou 3: Moushouden is the first expansion of the game, released for the Wii in Japan on February 10, 2011.
+Sengoku Musō 3: Mōshōden is the first expansion of the game, released for the Wii in Japan on February 10, 2011.
 The game introduces two new modes, the "Original Career" mode which allows the opportunity to create original scenarios by completing missions and acquiring gold to increase the player's abilities and strength, as well as the series staple "Challenge" mode that has three challenges of varying objectives.
 It also adds new weapons, items, two new difficulty levels ("Novice" and "Expert") and stories for characters that did not have them in the original.
 The game also has online functionality which was not possible in the original.
-It was also released for the PlayStation 3 on the same day under the title of Sengoku Musou 3 Z. This version has updated graphics compared to the Wii, but removes the Murasame Castle mode and Takamaru.
-Both of these versions have yet to receive an overseas release.
+It was also released for the PlayStation 3 on the same day under the title of Sengoku Musō 3 Z. This version has updated graphics compared to the Wii, but removes the Murasame Castle mode and Takamaru.
+Both of these versions did not receive an overseas release.

+Sengoku Musō 3: Empires

-Sengoku Musou 3: EmpiresSengoku Musou 3: Empires is the second expansion of the game, released for the PlayStation 3 in Japan on August 25, 2011.
+Sengoku Musō 3: Empires is the second expansion of the game, released for the PlayStation 3 in Japan on August 25, 2011.
 Like the other Empires expansion, the game is more focused on the political and tactical battle system.
 The game features a different version of Historical Mode and Free Mode that fits with the Empires structure and retains the edit character feature.
-Like Moushouden, this game has yet to be released overseas.
+Like Moushouden, this game was never released overseas.

+Sengoku Musō 3 Z: Special

-Sengoku Musou 3 Z: SpecialSengoku Musou 3 Z: Special' is a port for the PlayStation Portable released in Japan on February 16, 2012.
-As it is based on Sengoku Musou 3 Z, it has all of its features (including the removal of Murasame Castle mode and Takamaru) as well as the ability for four players to compete in the game's Challenge mode.
+Sengoku Musō 3 Z: Special is a port for the PlayStation Portable released in Japan on February 16, 2012.
+As it is based on Sengoku Musō 3 Z, it has all of its features (including the removal of Murasame Castle mode and Takamaru) as well as the ability for four players to compete in the game's Challenge mode.
 Due to memory limitations however, the graphics have been significantly downgraded.
-It has yet to receive an overseas release.
+This port did not receive an overseas release.

+Reception

-ReceptionSamurai Warriors 3 was met with very mixed to negative reception upon release; GameRankings gave it a score of 59%, while Metacritic gave it 55 out of 100.
+Samurai Warriors 3 was met with mixed to negative reception upon release; GameRankings gave it a score of 59%, while Metacritic gave it 55 out of 100.